Chapter 11 Stata

 Resources:

-help <cmd_name>: Get help for a command.
+help <cmd_name>: Get help for a command in Stata console.

 Keyboard Shortcut Description